10yard/dkafe/dkwolf/readme.txt

 DKWolf is a custom build of WolfMAME built for DKAFE which supports only Donkey Kong drivers.
 It a lightweight emulator with reduced size and functionality removed for save and load states, cheats, throttling etc.

-The code changes from WolfMAME 0.196 and 0.236 are included in the "changes" folder.
+The code changes for WolfMAME 0.196, 0.236 and 0.241 are included in the "changes" folder.

   frontend/mame/ui/ui.cpp
     removed startup up messages